Loyola University Chicago

 About Us

 The Department of Modern Languages and Literatures offers coursework in many languages.
-Exact offerings vary each semester, but typical courses include Arabic, Chinese, French, German, Hebrew, Hindi/Urdu, Italian, Japanese, Modern Greek, Polish, Russian and Spanish.
-We offer an M.A. in Spanish degree program and B.A. degree programs in French, Italian and Spanish.
+Exact offerings vary each semester, but typical courses include Arabic, Chinese, French, German, Hebrew, Hindi/Urdu, Italian, Japanese, Polish, Russian and Spanish.
+We offer BA degree programs in French, Italian and Spanish, and an .

-Many of our courses are interdisciplinary.
-Students may earn credit in Asian and Asian American Studies, Black World Studies, Catholic Studies, International Studies, Latin American Studies, Religion, Culture, and Society; and Women's Studies.
-The department has successful summer programs in Rome (Italy), Alcalá de Henares (Spain) and Aix-en-Provence (France).
+Many of our courses fulfill interdisciplinary program requirements.
+Students may earn credit in Asian Studies, African Studies and the African Diaspora, Catholic Studies, Global and International Studies, Islamic World Studies, Latin American Studies, and Women's Studies and Gender Studies.
+The department offers faculty-led summer programs in ‪Córdoba‬ (Spain) and Aix-en-Provence (France).

-The department has fourteen full-time faculty members who combine a strong dedication to undergraduate and graduate teaching with a firm commitment to research.
+The department has full-time faculty members with strong dedication to undergraduate and graduate teaching, and a firm commitment to research.
 Study in the Department of Modern Languages and Literatures encourages close contact between faculty and students.
 In the tradition of the university at large, we value the individual.

 We take pride in the diverse cultural, educational, intellectual and recreational opportunities available in the city of Chicago.
 Join us and experience all this for yourself.